UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 .. note::
    When executing the initializing of FMPlanetPSF, you will get a warning along the lines of "The coefficients of the spline returned have been computed as the minimal norm least-squares solution of a (numerically) rank deficient system."
-This is completeness normal and expected, and should not be an issue.
+This is completely normal and expected, and should not be an issue.

 Next we will run KLIP-FM with the :py:mod:`pyklip.fm` module.
 Before we run it, we will need to pick our PSF subtraction parameters (see the :ref:`basic-tutorial-label` for more details on picking KLIP parameters).